Nizuii/Introduction-to-GRC/Compliance.md

 - **Legal penalties**: Fines, Lawsuits, even criminal charges.
 - **Reputation**: Customers lose trust if you leak their data.
 - **Business requirements**: Many partners won't work with you unless you're compliant

+Now lets take a look at 3 big frameworks:

+## 1. GDPR - General Data Protection Regulation

+It is made by the European Union (EU), but it affects companies worldwide.
+It protects personal data of any citizens living or residing under EU.
+Here the core idea is people own their data.
+You can't just collect it, use it, or share it however you want.
+You need their permission and a good reason.